For Sailing Regatta FAQs, please click the below link;

 What else happens, other than yacht racing?

-Plenty!
+Lots!
 Over 100,000 visitors will head for the Geelong Waterfront over the Australia Day holiday period.
-The Australia Day holiday period is a time to celebrate and the Geelong Waterfront is the place to be.
 Huge crowds head for the foreshore as soon as the first yacht appears on the horizon and from that point on it is celebration time – celebration of the nation’s anniversary, celebration of the totally rejuvenated waterfront precinct and a celebration to welcome all visiting sailors.

-The three day Waterfront Festival is a free community based event with a number of distinct event precincts, which offer a diverse range of entertainment for the entire family, including fine food and wine; art and craft; market stalls; music and entertainment.
+The three day Waterfront Festival is a free community based event with a number of event precincts, which offer a diverse range of entertainment for the entire family.

 What are the different event precincts?